ibm-cloud-docs/ContinuousDelivery/rtc_integration.md

 1. To track the deployment of code changes for the project by creating tags and comments on work items, select the **Track deployment of code changes** checkbox.
 1. Click **Create Integration**.
-1. From your toolchain, click **Rational Team Concert** to open the Rational Team Concert dashboard that you configured.
+1. On your Toolchain's Overview page, on the **IBM Cloud tools** card, click **Rational Team Concert** to open the Rational Team Concert dashboard that you configured.

 ## Learn more about Rational Team Concert
 {: #learn_rtc}